maplibre/maplibre-gl-js-docs/docs/pages/example/mapbox-gl-geocoder.md

   Use the [mapbox-gl-geocoder](https://github.com/mapbox/mapbox-gl-geocoder)
   control to search for places using the [Mapbox Geocoding API](/api/search/#geocoding).
   Check out our [Search Playground](https://www.mapbox.com/search-playground/) to explore geocoding query parameters and how they affect the results.
-tags:
+topics:
-  - controls-and-overlays
+  - Controls and overlays
-  - geocoder
+  - Geocoder
 thumbnail: mapbox-gl-geocoder
 contentType: example
+layout: example
 language:
 - JavaScript
 products: